 Partnership with Sales Channels.
-We acquire potential student leads through our partnership with overseas study counselling or foreign language training service providers.
-Currently, our partnerships with such sales channels arean essential marketing method to acquire new students.
+We acquire potential student leads through our partnership with overseas study counselling, foreign language training service, or other education related service providers.
+Currently, our partnerships with such sales channels are an essential marketing method to acquire new students.

 Internet and Mobile Advertisement.
-We advertise on the mainstream online search engines to promote our services to potential students and to those who actively search keywords relevant to portfolio training, art study, etc. We also advertise through social media platforms to potential students, including without limitation, WeChat, Dianping and TikTok.
+We advertise on the mainstream online search engines to promote our services to potential students and to those who actively search keywords relevant to portfolio training, art study, etc. We also advertise through social media platforms to potential students, including without limitation, WeChat, Dianping and Little Red Book.
 Internet and mobile advertising are also important marketing methods for us to acquire new students.
 For example, we produce some free or low-price short teaching videos which introduce art-related knowledge, and upload them to internet platforms, such as our official WeChat account, official website, and other third-party platforms to attract potential students.